 - "The Wine Song" by comedian/folk singer Martin Pearson pokes fun at the pretensions of wine connoisseurs and is sung from the perspective of a completely undiscriminating alcoholic:

 And he's right, it got me mellow as a newt.

 - Generally speaking, the main characters of Grand Theft Auto V often end up getting smashed on anything they ingest - knowingly or otherwise.
 However, Trevor Philips takes the cake: already a meth-head, he's also a recreational huffer, regularly gets shitfaced on beer or scotch, drinks gasoline during a mission intro, ends up doing all the drugs in a stolen van full of medical supplies, and can often be found waking up on train tracks with an empty bottle of booze in his hand.
-The only drug he actively dislikes is marijuana, and that's because since it's not a hard drug he sees it as a drug for weaklings.
+The only drug he actively dislikes is marijuana, and that's only because it's not a hard drug and (as he sees it) a drug for weaklings.